-The Langley Academy Library is is open 8.00 am – 4.30 pm Monday to Thursday.
-Located at the heart of the school on the ground floor of the North Wing, its proximity to the main Atrium means that while the Library is never completely silent, the aim has been to create a cheerful and welcoming space where students can browse, read, work quietly and play board games such as chess and draughts.
+The Langley Academy Library is open 8.00 am – 4.00 pm Monday to Thursday and on Fridays 8.00am -1:40 pm.
+Located on the ground floor of the North Wing, the Library is the heart of the school.
+It is a welcoming space where students can browse, read, and work quietly before, during, and after school.

-The Library stocks a variety of fiction, which is constantly updated reflecting current reviews, trends, book awards, and according to student requests via the Library’s suggestion box.
-Curriculum supporting resources, study and revision aids are updated annually according to staff recommendations.
-Student Librarians help ensure the smooth running of the Library during the very hectic break and lunch periods.
+The Library stocks a variety of fiction, which is constantly updated reflecting current reviews, trends, book awards, and according to student requests via student suggestions.
+Curriculum supporting resources, study and revision aids are updated regularly through staff recommendations.
+The books are arranged by genre to make for a more browsable collection.

-Any queries can be directed to the Librarian, Hattie Kimberley, at firstname.lastname@example.org
+Any queries can be directed to the Librarian at email@example.com.